girishg4t/gyaan/SystemDesign/README.md

 To summarize, In case of Sticky Sessions, all your requests will be directed to the same physical web server while in case of a non-sticky loadbalancer may choose any webserver to serve your requests.

 As an example, you may read about Amazon's Elastic Load Balancer and sticky sessions here : http://aws.typepad.com/aws/2010/04/new-elastic-load-balancing-feature-sticky-sessions.html

+### Diffrence between post and Get:
+- POST requests are never cached
+  GET requests can be cached
+- GET requests remain in the browser history
+  POST requests do not remain in the browser history
+- GET requests can be bookmarked
+  POST requests cannot be bookmarked
+- GET requests should never be used when dealing with sensitive data
+- GET requests have length restrictions
+  POST requests have no restrictions on data length
+- GET requests are only used to request data (not modify)